alekuts/clean-archlinux/README.md

 # Clean Arch Linux Install Script 🚀

 ## About 📖
-This script is designed for an easy and clean installation of Arch Linux, or for a clean Arch Linux installation alongside another operating system.
+This script is designed for an easy and clean installation of Arch Linux, or clean Arch Linux installation alongside another operating system.

 ## What is required for installation? 🛠️